5 Easy Steps to Get a Home Loan … Even If You Don’t Have 20% Down

 Requirements include a minimum credit score of 700, being a licensed pharmacist, and one of the borrowers on the loan must be a first-time home buyer.
 The maximum loan is $766,550, however, that amount could be higher for high-cost-of-living areas.
 For those who are not first-time home buyers, you will need at least 5% down to avoid PMI.

-The other requirement for the 3% down loan is that the property must be a single-family home or townhome.
+The other requirement for the 3% down loan is that the property must be a single-family home, townhome, or condo.
 Multi-family properties do not qualify.
 However, if you are looking to house hack and want to avoid PMI, through First Horizon you will need 15% down on a duplex or two-unit property and 20% down for a 3-4 unit property.

 To learn more about qualifying for the loan program and to get pre-approval, you can reach out to Tony Umholtz, the mortgage manager on the First Horizon team.